Virginia Institute of Marine Science

 Translated from : Investigation Pesquera 33(1): 287-312.
 1969.
 William D. DuPaul, translator; John A. Musick, editor.

 Marine phytoplankton--Caribbean Sea.

 This work is licensed under a Creative Commons Attribution 3.0 License.

 Margalef, R., & Bernaldes, F. G. (1971) Groups of associated species in the phytoplankton of the Caribbean Sea (NE of Venezuela).
-Translation Series.
-Virginia Institute of Marine Science, College of William and Mary. https://scholarworks.wm.edu/reports/37
+Translation series (Virginia Institute of Marine Science) ; no. 24.
+Virginia Institute of Marine Science, William & Mary. https://scholarworks.wm.edu/reports/37